sbieringer/AdamMCMC/README.md

     - beta1_adam: $\beta_1 = \beta_2$ running average parameters of first and second order momentum of Adam (`default=0.99`)
     - bs: batchisze (`default=512`)
     - lr: learning rate (`default=10^-3`)
-    - full_loss: Enabels using the loss calculated on the full set of data for the Metropolis-Hastings-Correction
+    - full_loss: enabels using the loss calculated on the full set of data for the Metropolis-Hastings-Correction

 ## Citation

-For more Details see our Publication ["AdamMCMC: Combining Metropolis Adjusted Langevin with Momentum-based Optimization"](https://arxiv.org/abs/2312.14027)
+For more details see our publication ["AdamMCMC: Combining Metropolis Adjusted Langevin with Momentum-based Optimization"](https://arxiv.org/abs/2312.14027)

 ```bibtex
 @unpublished{Bieringer_2023_adammcmc,